Share Post:

 Purton: We do a task where we basically get reps to present their pipeline.
 Very simple, but a lot of people do it. … One of the biggest, the gold is what do you need?
 There’s a slide.
 What’s your main ask?
 And a lot of time it would be like, I really could do with quicker response times from this team, I could really do with more knowledge on the product.
 Some of them even asked, can I start doing demos more?
 So, we saw that as a common theme, and also we knew that the resources are thinner than ever before.
 There are more solutions than ever before at RingCentral, for example, and other companies are like that, diversifying their portfolio of product sets, and so it was quite an easy one to spot.
 I don’t go, we should do this and come up with all these incredible ideas myself.
 I wish I did.

 In fact, lots of the time it’s the hive of the group.
 So, Steve will come up with an amazing idea.
-Louise, my head of UK, James, and one of the SE leaders, they will come up with these incredible ideas, and all I have to do is put all the chess pieces together and map it out to make sure that that program is actionable.
+Louise, my head of UK, James, and one of the sales enablement leaders, they will come up with these incredible ideas, and all I have to do is put all the chess pieces together and map it out to make sure that that program is actionable.
 It shows value, but sometimes it’s about cutting loose the work, and that is a skill in itself.
 It’s like in sales, one of the best skills in sales you can have is knowing when to walk away from a deal.
 Even if it’s early stage and it looks big and juicy, but you’re realistically got a north 0.5% chance.
 Is that really worth your time?
 Probably not.
 It’s the same in enablement.
 If you’ve got a project that’s not showing value, cut it.
 Even if it looks like you shouldn’t cut it, because it was your biggest project for half a year.

 If you’ve got [an enablement] project that’s not showing value, cut it. — Ben Purton

-What advice would you give someone just starting their career in enablement or someone that’s maybe stuck in a rut trying to really prove their value?
+What advice would you give someone just starting their career in sales enablement or someone that’s maybe stuck in a rut trying to really prove their value?
 What sort of advice would you give them to recharge and come back swinging, if you will, to make an impact on the business?

 Purton: Don’t be scared of people’s job titles.
 If you need help, go to them, pitch to them instead of waiting for them to come to you.
 Because if they come to you, it’s probably not good news.
 If you go to them, it’s probably going to be good news.
 So, that’s the biggest thing I wish I knew earlier in my career.
 Use your network.
 [For example,] if I have a project that I want to get off the ground, and … my leader says, “You know what?
 I don’t think this is going to work, sorry.”
 And I’m like, “Well, I actually really believe in this project.”
 The best thing you could do is to go to your network and say, “Oh, hi, X person.”
 Let’s call them Dave.
 “Hi, Dave.
 I saw you speak.
 I really liked what you did.
 I’m struggling to get that project signed off internally.
 Would you mind coming on a call with my CRO [chief revenue officer] or with my head of sales, head of international to talk about what you’ve done at X company?

 If you can get that, you can get nearly any [project off the ground].
 You can get great ideas to borrow [from you network], and then you can also get them to help you adopt it, to not be reactive in the 2024 environment.
-That is, I want enablement to grow.
+That is, I want sales enablement strategies to grow.

 Gartner and everyone are telling us [enablement is] going to grow as a function.
 I 100% believe that, but if you are in a senior-level enablement role, you have to show the impact and value.
 And you have to run to the fire.
 That is the absolute critical thing.
 If not, unfortunately, it can end badly for enablement teams, and certainly for enablement leaders.